aasinha14/PLFS-Mincer-Wage-Panel-India/README.md

 | `exp2`        | -0.0005    | -0.0004        |

 - FE model: **rho = 0.5199** (≈52% of unexplained variance attributable to individual-specific effects), **corr(u_i, Xb) = 0.0621**
-- [PENDING: subgroup regression results by social group, sex, religion, once state and variables are confirmed]

 > All results to be exported via `outreg2` to Excel; see `outputs/tables/`.